Over 70% of enterprises moving applications back on-premises among security and cost concerns

 Fast growing Nextcloud adoption fits this trend

 The wild growth of SAAS services employed in organizations overload IT departments and increase business, security, cost and compliance risks.
 Awareness of this problem has caused a push towards consolidation.
 The Nextcloud app platform, with well over 200 apps providing extensive collaboration and communication capabilities, is perfectly positioned to benefit from these trends.
-Nextcloud offers enterprises a way to cut down on the amount of SAAS services while hosting the platform under their control, either on-premises or hybrid.
+Nextcloud offers enterprises a way to cut down on the amount of SAAS services while hosting the platform under their control, either on premise or hybrid.